wgmyers/mal/impls/ruby-wgm/NOTES.md

 On the other hand, this is enough for now, which means we can either go ahead and have a crack at Step 2, or have a go at implementing types.rb and having our types be properly, uh, typed.

+I think we need to do types now.
+Bah.